whatheheckisthis/Intent-to-Auditable-Trust-Object/README.md

 ---

-**Proof Enforceability Assumptions**, bridges the gap between high-level logic and low-level hardware.
+**Proof Enforceability Assumptions** bridges the gap between high-level logic and low-level hardware.
 The following diagram and breakdown illustrate how a mathematical "Proof" (the Ideal) becomes a "Kernel Guard" (the Reality).

 ### 3.4 Visualizing the Proof-to-Execution Flow